-Marvel vs Capcom Infinite – All the latest news
+Marvel vs Capcom Infinite: Everything we know

-The ultimate clash of heroes is back with Marvel vs Capcom Infinite.
-The next entry in the popular beat-em-up franchise was first announced at PlayStation Experience 2016.
+Marvel vs Capcom Infinite sees the incredibly popular fighter franchise return.
+The latest clash of the two iconic franchises was first announced at PlayStation Experience 2016.

-Once again we'll see the likes of Ryu collide with Mega Man and Morrigan do battle with Iron Man.
+Once again stars like Ryu and Mega Man will collide with the likes of Morrigan and Iron Man.
 MvC has always intrigued for its ability to display some of the most amazing fights of every little nerd's dreams, and the next entry promises to do the same.
 However, there's a recent rumour that we may unfortunately be missing a huge chunk from the roster in this entry, which we'll come to later.

 Also, the series also consistently delivers an incredibly deep and complex combat system, focused on juggles and ultra moves along with well-timed tags.